Berkson Error: Why the slope of our synthetic estimates is 1

 Tabular Summary

 Error Type Structure What is X?
-Univariate bias Multivariate bias Need correction?
+Univariate bias Multivariate bias Coverage

-Classical X = T + e, e⊥T Noisy measurement Attenuated Attenuated Yes (EIV/SEM)
+Classical X = T + e, e⊥T Noisy measurement Attenuated Attenuated Poor

-Berkson T = X + e, e⊥X Prediction/conditional expectation None None No
+Berkson (univariate) T = X + e, e⊥X Prediction/conditional expectation None Biased (if correlated) Nominal

-Reliability shrinkage X* = λ(T+e) “Corrected” measurement None Inflated Don’t do this
+Reliability shrinkage X* = λ(T+e) “Corrected” measurement None Inflated Poor

 The key insight for here is that it depends on the error model, specifically whether the error is independent of the predictor you’re using.

 So, when you use predicted values (from regression, imputation, machine learning, etc.) as predictors, you have Berkson error.
 The predictions will be “shrunken” relative to the true values, but that’s fine.
-The slope will be correct; you just pay a price in precision.
+The slope will be correct, even the standard errors won’t be far off if your estimates are not too imprecise.
 You should not apply a classical-error correction with SEM/EIV, that would make things worse.

 Corrections